EvictionLab/eviction-lab-website/themes/evictionlab/assets/eviction-tracking/README.md

   Using "Eviction Tracking" style created in mapbox studio under the `eviction-lab` account.

-## Adding / Editing Reports

-Adding and editing reports should be handled using the [CMS](https://eviction-lab.netlify.app/admin), which will automatically populate the required front matter.

 ### Front Matter

 Front matter for each report should contain: